TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/v2-authoring-development-issues-how-to.md

 <br>

 ### More resources
-Here are some articles from the web that may help you based on the description provided:
+Here are some articles from the web that may help you based on the summary provided:

 <azureKB>
 <client>Portal</client>